Amoebas and coamoebas of linear spaces: Introduction

-Among the results obtained in this paper, one can mention Theorem 2.1 and Theorem 3.1 where the dimension of the (co)amoeba of an affine linear space is determined in terms of the dimension of the complex space itself.
-Theorem 5.1 states that the (co)amoeba of an algebraic variety $V$ is equal to the intersection of all hypersurface (co)amoebas corresponding to functions in the defining ideal $\mathcal{I}(V )$ of $V$.
-This is a fundamental result for the general study of amoebas and coamoebas that do not come from hypersurfaces.
-Some of these results are obtained by the first author in his thesis \cite{N1-10}.
+A fundamental theorem was shown by K. Purbhoo \cite{P-08} for the general study of amoebas that do not come from hypersurfaces.
+The theorem states that the amoeba of an algebraic variety $V$ is equal to the intersection of all hypersurface amoebas corresponding to functions in the defining ideal $\mathcal{I}(V)$ of the variety $V$.
+We give a simple proof of this theorem with an extension to coamoebas.